S3-working-group/s3-practical-guide/S3-practical-guide.md

 - consider the pattern _Artful Participation_
 - review the agenda and consider how you can contribute to each item
 - bring up objections to an agenda, and if possible resolve them before the meeting
-- review improvement suggestions from the last meeting's evaluation and conder how **you** might act on them
+- review improvement suggestions from the last meeting's evaluation and consider how **you** might act on them

 ---